Stephen Stills: Relationship with Judy Collins

 Stills was involved with musician Judy Collins from 1968 to 1969.
 Their brief relationship inspired some of Stills's songs.
 Stills was a guitarist and session musician for Collins.
 He appeared on her 1968 album Who Knows Where the Time Goes and was credited as "Steven Stills".
 It was during these sessions that Stills recorded his demo album, Just Roll Tape on April 28, 1968 (finally released in 2007).
 The songs "Change Partners", "So Begins the Task", "Judy", "Helplessly Hoping" and "Suite: Judy Blue Eyes" were originally recorded as demos, with only a stripped-back acoustic guitar.

 In 1969, Stills released the song "Suite: Judy Blue Eyes".
 When Stills first played the song alone for Collins, she recalls, "Afterwards, we both cried – and then I said: 'Oh, Stephen, it's such a beautiful song.
 But it's not winning me back.'"
 In the early 1970s, Stills recorded "So Begins the Task" about accepting rejection from Collins.
-About their relationship, Collins has said, "My center was in New York and his in LA.
+About their relationship, Collins has said, "My center was in New York and his in L.A.
 He hated New York and he hated therapy.
 And I was in both."

-In 2017, Stills and Collins reunited and released an album together entitled Everybody Knows.